"""

 if self.max_combos:

-self.matched_extracted_image_points, self.matched_catalogue_unit_vectors, keep_inliers = self.ransac(
+self.matched_extracted_image_points, self.matched_catalog_unit_vectors, keep_inliers = self.ransac(

-self.extracted_image_points[:, keep_stars], self.queried_catalogue_unit_vectors[:, inds[keep_stars, 0]],
+extracted_image_points[:, keep_stars], self.queried_catalog_unit_vectors[:, inds[keep_stars, 0]],

-temperature=temperature, image_number=image_number
+temperature=image.temperature, image_number=image_number

 )